Sneezy-w/quiz-genius/requirement.md

    - User Registration/Login.
    - Dashboard with Create Project functionality.
    - File/Text upload for project knowledge.
-   - Quiz configuration and generation integration with a dummy Gemini AI response (if the actual API isn’t available).
+   - Quiz configuration and generation integration with a dummy Gemini AI response (if the actual API isn't available).
    - Basic quiz taking and results page.

 2. **Development Phases:**